 - CICM: Accredited for CPD with the College of Intensive Care Medicine (click here for details).

-- ACRRM: Accredited for PDP with the Australian College of Rural and Remote Medicine (click here for details).
+- ACRRM: Accredited for PDP/MOPS with the Australian College of Rural and Remote Medicine (click here for details).

 - RACGP: Accredited for 40 Category 1 CPD points with the Royal Australian College of General Practitioners (click here for details).

 - ANZCA: Participants in the ANZCA and FPM CPD program may now claim ETM Course as a Major Haemorrhage emergency response activity in their CPD portfolio.
 (Recognition code: ER-19-MH-021).
 ANZCA fellows may also claim time spent under the Knowledge and skills Short format learning activity at 2 credits per hour – up to 42 credits. (click here for details).